AsheraCordova/RecycleView/README.md

     </section>
 </layout>
 ```
-The groupie adapter consists of sections which can contain another section, item, header ad footer.
+The groupie adapter consists of sections which can contain another section, item, header and footer.
 This type of configuration helps to create complex layout using recycler view.